-The aim of the PPG is to support schools in raising the achievement of their most disadvantaged pupils.
+The aim of the Pupil Premium Grant (PPG) is to support schools in raising the achievements of the most disadvantaged pupils.

 More specifically, it is hoped that these pupils will benefit from increased social mobility and have improved chances of accessing higher education.